sharmaeklavya2/theoremdep-source/includes/optimization/linear-prog/sep-for-dual.md

 \[ \max \left\{ c^Tx: Ax \le h, x \ge 0 \right\} \]

 Let $D$ and $D'$ be the duals of $L$ and $L'$ respectively.
-It can be proven that $D'$ and $D$ have the same number of constraints Since the ellipsoid algorithm runs in polynomial-time,
+It can be proven that $D'$ and $D$ have the same number of constraints.
+Since the ellipsoid algorithm runs in polynomial-time,
 $L'$ and $D'$ have polynomial size.